nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 ![image](https://github.com/nic-dgl104-winter-2024/rrj-mijuanmontalvo/assets/122574675/2fc867f8-d6c0-48f1-8cab-13e65f7ada10)

+I understand the pull request #4849 will be reviewed by the maintainers of Ushahidi Platform.

 **Actions done (internal):**

 In order to contribute to my issue #4846, within the [Contribution1 branch](https://github.com/mijuanmontalvo/platform/tree/Contribution1?tab=readme-ov-file) I modified the code of the README.md file, corrected the link of the text "Installation guides", below how the edited text looked: